 Eso - the eye(s) tends to turn inwards.

 Hyper - the eye(s) tends to turn upwards relative to the fellow eye.

 Hypo - the eye(s) tends to turn downwards relative to the fellow eye.

 Incyclo - the eye(s) tends to rotate inwards.

 Comittancy is essential how consistent the deviation is in all positions of gaze.
 Most forms of strabismus, for example, are the same magnitude in all positions of gaze.
-However, strabismus due to nerve damage or muscle tissue scarring is often different in magnitude in various positions of gaze (termed incomittant or non-comittant).
+These types of strabismus are called comitant or concomitant deviations.
+However, strabismus due to nerve damage or muscle tissue scarring is often different in magnitude in various positions of gaze (termed incomtant or non-comitant).